geshan/geshan.github.com/posts/2021-01-02-nodejs-postgresql-tutorial.md

 All the code shown above is in a public [GitHub repository](https://github.com/geshan/nodejs-posgresql), to quickly get started with what has already been built you can follow the steps below:

 1. Clone the repository with: `git clone git@github.com:geshan/nodejs-posgresql.git`
-1. Then run `cd nodejs-postgresql`
+2. Then run `cd nodejs-postgresql`
-1. Subsequently execute: `npm install && npm start`
+3. Subsequently, execute: `npm install && npm start`
-1. After that, hit: `https://localhost:3000/quotes` on your favorite browser
+4. After that, hit: `https://localhost:3000/quotes` on your favorite browser
-1. You should see the following on your browser:
+5. You should see the following on your browser:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/nodejs-postgresql-tutorial/08quotes-page-1.jpg" title="Quotes on page 1" alt="Quotes on page 1">